quality icon

 • Property damage liability: $25,000

-Drivers can also meet the financial responsibility requirement by depositing $100,000 in cash or securities with the state.
-But while the minimum requirements are legal, it’s worth considering higher liability limits and adding coverages like collision and comprehensive for stronger financial protection.
+Alternatively, drivers can satisfy the financial responsibility requirement by depositing $100,000 in cash or securities with the state.
+While these minimums meet legal standards, you should consider getting higher liability limits and additional coverages, such as collision and comprehensive insurance, for better financial protection.

 Cheapest cars to insure in New Hampshire